-- 65 ACSE was part of the Swedish-Russian-US Arctic Ocean Investigation of Climate-Cryosphere-Carbon Interactions (SWERUS-C3) project.
+ACSE was part of the Swedish-Russian-US Arctic Ocean Investigation of Climate-Cryosphere-Carbon Interactions (SWERUS-C3) project.
 Measurements were made during a 3-month research cruise on the icebreaker Oden, from 3 July to 5 October 2014.
-The expedition started from Tromsø, Norway, and followed the Siberian Shelf, crossing the Kara, Laptev, East Siberian, and Chukchi Seas to arrive off Barrow, Alaska, on 19 August.
-Following a change of crew and science teams, Oden returned to Tromsøon a route somewhat to the north of the outbound leg.
-The cruise track is shown in Figure 1 together with the tracks - of research cruises undertaken in two previous projects: the Surface Heat Budget of the Arctic Ocean (SHEBA, Uttal et al. (2002)) and Arctic Summer Cloud Ocean Study (ASCOS, Tjernström et al. (2014)) experiments.
-One of the primary aims of ACSE was to investigate the effect of different surface conditions (i.e., open water, marginal ice zones, and sea ice) on the macrophysical and microphysical properties of Arctic low- and mid-level clouds through the late summer melt season into the early autumn freeze up. - In contrast to the majority of shipborne cloud observations in the Arctic, ACSE measurements were performed when the ship was moving.
-Hence, the measurements were taken over open water as well as partial or complete sea ice cover, and the ice appeared with and without melt ponds and snow cover.
-The moving platform complicates a statistical analysis of the meteorological situation and we provide only a basic overview here.
-Meteorological instruments and the measured conditions are presented in more detail in Sotiropoulou et al. (2016) and Sedlar et al. (2020).
-The impact of meridional heat transport on - 80 the surface energy budget during ACSE is described in Tjernström et al. (2015, 2019).
+The expedition started from Tromsø, Norway, and followed the Siberian Shelf, crossing the Kara, Laptev, East Siberian, and Chukchi seas to arrive off Utqiaġvik (formerly known as Barrow), Alaska, on 19 August.
+Following a change of crew and science teams, Oden returned to Tromsø on a route somewhat to the north of the outbound leg.
+The cruise track is shown in Fig. 1 together with the tracks of research cruises undertaken in two previous projects: the Surface Heat Budget of the Arctic Ocean (SHEBA; Uttal et al., 2002) and Arctic Summer Cloud Ocean Study (ASCOS; Tjernström et al., 2014) experiments.
+One